jreisinger/docs/data/notes/k8s/volumes.md

 # Volumes

+K8s volume abstraction fixes two problems:

+1. ephemeral nature of files in Containers - when a container restarts the files get lost
+2. need to share files between Containers within a Pod

 A process in a Container sees a filesystem view composed from their Docker image (mounted at the root of the FS) and volumes (mounted at specified paths within the image).

-K8s volume abstraction fixes two problems: (1) ephemeral nature of on-disk files in Containers - when it restarts the files get lost (2) need to share files between Containers within a Pod.

 * volume lifetime == Pod lifetime
 * volume is a directory (with some data) that is accessible to the Containers in a Pod
-* `.spec.volumes` - what volumes to provide for a Pod
+* `pod.spec.volumes` - what volumes to provide for a Pod
-* `.spec.containers[*].volumeMounts` - where to mount volumes into Containers
+* `pod.spec.containers.volumeMounts` - where to mount volumes into Containers

 There are many types of volumes.